 If you have asthma, it is important to find support.
-The people around you -- family members, friends, coworkers -- can all give you support with asthma.
-These people should know what to do in an asthma emergency, and they should also know that asthma can be controlled and managed.
+The people around you -- family members, friends, co-workers -- can all give you support with asthma.
+They should know what to do in an asthma emergency, and they should also know that asthma can be controlled and managed.

 As you find support with asthma, it’s important to give a copy of your asthma action plan to close friends, family members, and coworkers.
 Your asthma action plan should include the following:

-Contact information for your asthma health care provider
+- Contact information for your asthma health care provider

-A list of asthma medications you take, how often you take them, and how much you take (dosage)
+- A list of asthma medications you take, how often you take them, and how much you take (dosage)

-A list of asthma triggers (substances or behaviors that make breathing more difficult)
+- A list of asthma triggers (substances or behaviors that make breathing more difficult)

-A description of three "zones" of asthma control: green (the best), yellow (control is worsening), and red (medical alert stage).
+- A description of three "zones" of asthma control: green (the best), yellow (control is worsening), and red (medical alert stage).
 These stages are determined by peak flow meter readings that measure your breathing.
 Green is for the times when peak flow readings are 80% to 100% of your personal best reading; yellow for when the peak flow is 50% to 79% of your best; and red for when breathing is 50% or less of your personal best, which requires immediate medical attention.
 Medication information should be included for all zones.

 Finding Support for Kids With Asthma

 Parents should contact the school nurse and the people who staff the nurse’s office when the nurse is not there.
-Parents and students need to be aware of school medication policies and students should have access to asthma inhalers or bronchodilators for asthma symptom relief.
+Parents and students need to be aware of school medication policies, and students should have access to asthma inhalers or bronchodilators for asthma symptom relief.